-- Business and customer requirements evolve.
+- Businesses and customer requirements evolve.
 More often than not, functionality or scope will change.
-More features and needs become identified throughout the lifecycle of a project and they need to be implemented.
+More features and needs are identified throughout the lifecycle of a project and they need to be implemented.

 - No fixed cost means losing control on the ROI that you’re trying to achieve.
-Risk factors and changing scope can lead to an increased cost, which could mean doing more work with more team members in the same time frame.
-This can be expensive
+Risk factors and changing scope can lead to increased costs, which could mean doing more work with more team members in the same time frame.
+This can be expensive.

 - No fixed time estimate can make you lose a decent position in the market.
-E.g. your competitor might launch your product’s rival before you do, thus losing you any competitive advantage in the market.
+For example, your competitor might launch your product’s rival before you do, resulting in your loss of any competitive advantage in the market.